James Bond and Batman help rescue London developers

 “It should not have taken the recession for developers to get more creative and work out there is cash to be made,” he said, citing a small patch of roof on a building north of London Bridge that is frequently used to film crowds of commuters.

-“That square metre is probably the most valuable piece of real estate in London.”
+“That square meter is probably the most valuable piece of real estate in London.”

 Editing by Jodie Ginsberg